elanmaurette/Cleaning-Data-in-SQL/README.md

 *Make it easier for you to learn and understand the requests made to databases

 *Allow analysts to select, create, add, or download data from a database for analysis

+Organized, sorted, filtered, and aggregated data for analysis, and performed basic calculations with functions and formulas in SQL queries and temporary tables in databases